ParaConUK/monc_utils/README.md

 which can be edited.
 Please commit code improvements and discuss merging with the master branch with Peter Clark and other users.

+New in version 0.3.1
+1. Fix to float32 output.

 New in version 0.3.0
-#.
-Corrections to inv_esat and inv_esat_ice
+1. Corrections to inv_esat and inv_esat_ice
-#.
-Addition of
+2. Addition of
 	- saturated_wet_bulb_potential_temperature
 	- saturated_unsaturated_wet_bulb_potential_temperature

 New in version 0.2.0

-#.
-The ability to read in spatial derivatives of variables.
+1. The ability to read in spatial derivatives of variables.